espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

      OK

-ESP device as an SSL client to create a single connection with two-way authentication
+{IDF_TARGET_NAME} as an SSL client to create a single connection with mutual authentication
 ---------------------------------------------------------------------------------------

 The certificate used in the example is the default certificate in esp-at.
 You can also generate and flash your own the certificate, then you need replace the SSL server certificate path below with your certificate path.
 To obtain the SSL certificate, please refer to :project_file:`tools/README.md` for how to generate the certificate bin and esp-at/module_config/module_name/at_customize.csv for where to flash it.